 How does the alcohol stiffen their spines?
 The secret is a diluted solution of alcohol, which will induce water stress and prevent excessive stem growth without harming flower production.
-Alcohol limits growth of the stem to 1/3 of the normal growth height and forces thicker sturdier stalks.
+Alcohol limits growth of the stem to one third of the normal growth height and forces thicker, sturdier stalks.

 How to Keep Paperwhite Bulbs Upright (and others too)

 Many of the bulbs we force in winter for early blooming develop long stems.
 Paperwhites, amaryllis, tulips, narcissus, and others produce their beautiful blooms on the tops of slender flower stalks, which have the propensity to bend once the heavy flowers appear.

 Preventing floppy paperwhites and other bulbs is as easy as watering with a dilution of distilled alcohol.
 If you prefer not to sacrifice your Tanqueray or Absolut, you can also use rubbing alcohol.
 Using alcohol for forced bulbs requires a little know-how on the ratio necessary to promote limited stem growth without killing the plant.

 Distilled spirits are watered down at a rate of 1 part to 7 parts water.
 Rubbing alcohol needs more dilution at a rate of 1 to 11.

 Using alcohol for forced bulbs starts with the same bulb starting method common for traditional starting.
 Pre-chill any bulbs that require it and then plant them in a container lined with gravel, glass, or pebbles.
 Paperwhites and amaryllis are bulbs that do not need a chilling period and can go directly into the container.

 Put in water as you normally would and wait for one to two weeks for the stem to start forming.
 Once it is 1 to 2 inches (2.5-5 cm.) above the bulb, pour off the water and start using the alcohol solution.
 Results are noticeable within a few days.